11/7/2019 – Changes made since the October championship are marked in purple.

 To participate, players must register using the app.
-Registration usually starts 12 minutes before each event.
+Registration for Epic Digital Monthly Championships opens a few weeks before each event.
+For other events, registration usually starts 12 minutes before each event.
 Registration ends 2 minutes before each event.
 If the format is constructed, players must select a valid deck upon registration (the Full Constructed Ban List will be enforced).

 The tournament system works as follows: